kohler/hotcrp/devel/apidoc/submissions.md

     * oneof body
 * param dry_run boolean: True checks input for errors, but does not save changes
 * param ?if_unmodified_since string: Reject the modification if the submission has been modified since this time (a Unix timestamp, or `0`).
-This is a per-paper backup for the submission JSON’s `status.if_unmodified_since`; an explicit value in a submission’s JSON takes precedence.
-In a multi-submission request it applies to every submission that does not set its own value.
+If set, a submission JSON’s `if_unmodified_since` takes precedence over this parameter.
 * param disable_users boolean: True disables any newly-created users.

     When an administrator creates submissions on behalf of other people, HotCRP